All of our content is written by humans, not robots. Learn More

 The Worm That Started It All

-The Morris worm (aka The Worm), which wreaked havoc in 1988, is the very first computer worm with real-world impact.
+The Morris worm (aka The Worm) was the very first computer worm with real-world impact.
+It wreaked havoc in 1988.
 Named after its creator, Robert Morris, the Morris worm was a software program that exploited the vulnerabilities of email protocols during that time.
-Its purpose?
-To highlight network weaknesses and raise awareness.

 Computer Worms as Pranks